robert-DL/geoarches/README.md

 wget -O src/geoarches/stats/era5-quantiles-2016_2022.nc $src/era5-quantiles-2016_2022.nc
 ```

-## Running models with geoarches
+## Using geoarches modules in python

 The recommended way to use the package is to depend on the package inside your own working directory.
 Making edits directly in the geoarches package will make updates more difficult, but if you prefer this option, you can create a development branch so as to rebase it on future updates of geoarches.

-### Using geoarches modules in python
+(See [Contributing](CONTRIBUTING.md) section).

 After installing the geoarches package (see [Installation](#Installation)), you can use the geoarches tools directly by importing them from your directory, e.g.